-This policy is designed to enable Our Lady Star of the Sea School to comply with Standard 5 of the Victorian Child Safe Standards: processes for responding to and reporting suspected child abuse, as well as the school-specific requirements for procedures for responding to allegations of suspected abuse in Ministerial Order No. 870.
-All procedures for reporting and responding to an incident of child abuse are designed and implemented by taking into account the diverse characteristics of school communities.
+This Policy is designed to enable those at Our Lady Star of the Sea School to comply with Standard 5 of the Victorian Child Safe Standards: processes for responding to and reporting suspected child abuse, as well as the school-specific requirements for procedures for responding to allegations of suspected abuse in Ministerial Order No. 870.
+All procedures for reporting and responding to an incident of child abuse are designed and implemented by taking into account the diverse characteristics of our school community.

-Actions required under the relevant legislation and regulatory guidance when there is a reasonable belief that a child is in need of protection or a criminal offence has been committed are set out in this policy.
+Actions required under the relevant legislation and regulatory guidance when there is a reasonable belief that a child is in need of protection or a criminal offence has been committed are set out in this Policy.
 It also provides guidance and procedures on how to make a report.

-This policy assists school staff (which includes volunteers, contractors, other service providers and religious leaders including clergy) to:
+This Policy assists staff at Our Lady Star of the Sea School (which includes volunteers, contractors, other service providers and religious leaders including clergy) to:

-- identify the indicators of a child or young person who may be in need of protection - understand how a 'suspicion' or 'reasonable belief' is formed - where possible, refer to the principles of the Victorian Charter of Human Rights and Responsibilities as best practice in respecting and protecting the basic rights, freedoms and responsibilities of members of the school community - make a report about a child or young person who may be in need of protection - comply with obligations under the Victorian Reportable Conduct Scheme - comply with mandatory reporting obligations under child protection law - comply with legal obligations relating to criminal child abuse and grooming under criminal law.
+- identify the indicators of a child or young person who may be in need of protection - understand how a suspicion or reasonable belief is formed - where possible, refer to the principles of the Victorian Charter of Human Rights and Responsibilities as best practice in respecting and protecting the basic rights, freedoms and responsibilities of members of the school community - make a report about a child or young person who may be in need of protection - comply with obligations under the Victorian Reportable Conduct Scheme - comply with mandatory reporting obligations under child protection law - comply with legal obligations relating to criminal child abuse and grooming under criminal law

-Legislative and Regulatory Requirements
+Legislative and regulatory requirements

-Schools must comply with the legal obligations that relate to managing the risk of child abuse under the Children, Youth and Families Act 2005 (Vic.), the Crimes Act 1958 (Vic.), the Child Wellbeing and Safety Act 2005 (Vic.), the Education and Training Reform Act 2006 (Vic.) and the Family Violence Protection Act 2008 (Vic.).
+Our Lady Star of the Sea School and our governing body must comply with the legal obligations that relate to managing the risk of child abuse under the Children, Youth and Families Act 2005 (Vic.), the Crimes Act 1958 (Vic.), the Child Wellbeing and Safety Act 2005 (Vic.), the Education and Training Reform Act 2006 (Vic.), the Education and Training Reform Regulations 2017 (Vic.) and the Family Violence Protection Act 2008 (Vic.).